August-Schleich/Flask_Blog_Template/README.md

 - Now that requirements are downloaded you can run main.py locally and check out your template!
 - Site can be customized to your liking with little trouble by updating titles, headers, background images etc.

+Enjoy!

+Please if yuou find any problems with this code or process I'm open to contributions to this project!